 Kahlúa Original Coffee Liqueur

 “My personal favorite coffee liqueur is Kahlúa,” says Kira Calder, the general manager at Lona Cocina & Tequileria in Fort Lauderdale, Florida.

-Each bottle is 25% ABV and contains 1100 mg of caffeine per liter, far more than the average coffee liqueur (so don’t drink it before bed!).
+Each bottle is 25 percent ABV and contains 1100 milligrams of caffeine per liter, far more than the average coffee liqueur (so don’t drink it before bed).
 Mr. Black focuses on buying beans from sustainable producers, which are then processed into coffee liqueur at its roastery and distillery in Sydney, Australia.
 You should also keep an eye out for Mr. Black's limited-edition single-origin coffee liqueurs.

 “My favorite coffee liqueur is Jägermeister Cold Brew Coffee,” says Jason Sorbet, the bar manager at The Chloe in New Orleans.
 “While it still has the rich coffee flavors you would expect, it also still carries the top notes of anise and menthol from the Jägermeister base, making it a well-rounded and complex product.”

 Casey Jo Holman, a bartender at Compere Lapin, also in New Orleans, vouches for this bottle.
 “It’s herbaceous and not overly sweet,” she says.
 The expression combines the German digestif's recognizable intense herbal flavors with Arabica coffee and cocoa.
 That complexity will create a new layer to your tried-and-true cocktails.

 “Used in the right proportions, coffee can take a stand or play a supporting role to more assertive flavors,” says Dean Hurst, beverage director for Datz Restaurant Group in Tampa, Florida.
 For cocktails, he recommends Galliano Ristretto.
 “It has a rich aroma of dark roast coffee that makes an intense White Russian.”